Onychectomy: North America

 In North America, declawing is commonly performed on cats to prevent damage to household possessions by scratching and to prevent scratching of people.
-Although no precise figures are available, peer-reviewed veterinary journal articles estimate that approximately 25% of domestic cats in North America have been declawed.
+Although no precise figures are available, a peer-reviewed veterinary journal articles from 2001 estimated that approximately 25% of domestic cats in North America had been declawed.

 Some American and Canadian veterinarians endorse the procedure, while some have criticized and refused to perform it.
 In February 2020, Banfield, VCA, and BluePearl veterinary clinics announced that they would no longer offer elective declawing of cats.
 The decision applied to the over 2000 clinics in the US and Canada operated by Mars Veterinary Health, which employs over 10,000 veterinarians.
 Mars Veterinary Health is the largest owner of veterinary clinics in the United States and Canada.
 Dr. Jennifer Welser, Mars chief medical and quality officer, explained the decision in a statement: "At Mars Veterinary Health, we believe every pet deserves a safe, loving and supportive home that enables appropriate expression of natural behaviors.
 After careful consideration, medical leadership aligned on a new declaw position, and elective declaw surgery is no longer offered at U.S. Mars Veterinary Health practices."

-The veterinarian-run, nonprofit organization Paw Project maintains a list of veterinary hospitals and clinics that will not offer declawing.
-The Paw Project's stated mission is to educate the public about the painful and crippling effects of feline declawing, to promote animal welfare through the abolition of the practice of declaw surgery, and to rehabilitate cats that have been declawed.
-The Paw Project has over forty veterinarian directors representing states and provinces in the US and Canada.
-Its founder and director, Dr. Jennifer Conrad, was presented with the 2019 Gordon Stull Lifetime Achievement Award by the Humane Society Veterinary Medical association for her dedication to the ban of cat declawing.
+Nonprofit advocacy organizations opposed to declawing exist throughout North America.
+One of the most prominent, The Paw Project, was started by Santa Monica, California-based veterinarian Jennifer Conrad.
+The group's stated mission is to educate the public on the adverse effects of feline declawing, to promote the abolition of the practice of declawing, and to provide care for cats that have been declawed.
+The group maintains a list of veterinary hospitals and clinics that will not offer declawing.

 Canada

-The Canadian Veterinary Medical Association officially opposes the practice of declawing, stating "We strongly oppose (declawing) because from an ethical viewpoint, the surgery is unacceptable.
-It offers no advantage to the cat" and that "It is evident that felines suffer needlessly when undergoing this surgery as an elective measure".
-However it is up to the veterinary regulators in each province to ban the practice.
-Declawing has been banned by the Veterinary Associations of all provinces except for Ontario.
+In Canada, the practice of feline onychectomy is banned in most provinces, with Ontario being the sole exception where elective declawing remains legally permitted.
+Provinces have implemented bans through their respective veterinary regulatory authorities, restricting the procedure to cases with genuine medical justification (e.g., severe injury or disease) rather than for convenience or behavioral management.
+The Canadian Veterinary Medical Association (CVMA) strongly opposes elective declawing, stating that it is an ethically unacceptable mutilation that inflicts unnecessary pain and long-term physical and psychological harm on cats.
+Despite this professional consensus, Ontario has yet to adopt similar restrictions, leaving the decision to individual veterinarians who are professionally discouraged from performing the procedure but not legally prohibited from doing so.
+Advocacy groups such as The Paw Project and organizations like Cleopawtra Veterinary Wellness are pushing for legislative reform in Ontario to align the province with the rest of Canada and global animal welfare standards.
+The push for a ban in Ontario continues, with growing public and professional support urging the province to follow the ethical standards set by the majority of Canada's veterinary community and provincial regulators.

 All Canadian prohibitions still allow for declawing-type procedures in the case of medical necessity to treat an injury, deformity or pathology affecting the animal.
 That being said, these cases often only affect one digit, not all digits on all paws.